 It’s a dynamic that we have seen play out in real time.
 Saturn’s transit thorough Aquarius has been concerned with crystallising change – in principle at least.
 Let us not forget that Saturn is powerful in this sign, being – traditionally – the co-ruler of Capricorn and Aquarius.
 However, whereas Saturn transiting Capricorn works to reinforce the centralisation of power and traditional social structures, Saturn in Aquarius seeks to modernise and reform those structures through testing their validity and robustness – often to breaking point.

-We can think of many social issues that have been tested during this Saturn in Aquarius transit.
+There are many social issues that have been tested during this Saturn in Aquarius transit.
 For example, libertarians advocating ‘freedom’, yet simultaneously challenging some of the freedoms enjoyed in liberal societies – such as women’s reproductive rights – is one example.
 Another example could be authoritarian politicians claiming to represent democracy, or billionaires claiming that they represent the best interests of ordinary people.
 Saturn’s transit through Aquarius has lead to the normalisation (Saturn) of some crazy or extreme stuff (Aquarius) – and that’s exactly what the Great Conjunction – and Saturn’s transit through Aquarius – was designed to do.

 “Like Saturn, the revolution devours its own children.”Jacques Mallet du Pan, 1793